alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/refactor-to-testability.md

 Assert.That(analysisBlockData.ClieId, Is.EqualTo(clieId));
 {{< / highlight >}}

 I omitted the setup part, where I mock repository and create parameter to be passed to SUT; the real important stuff is in line 4, where I retrieve the argument passed to the InsertData function of my Mocked ResultDatabaseInserter and make assertion on it.
-With this little refactoring Iâ€™m able to completely avoid a call to the database, and thanks to Rhino Mock Iâ€™m able to setup assertion on parameter passed to any mock.
+With this little refactoring I'm able to completely avoid a call to the database, and thanks to Rhino Mock I'm able to setup assertion on parameter passed to any mock.

 This is a standard example on how to refactor your code and use a [Test Double](http://xunitpatterns.com/Test%20Double.html) to make testing simpler.